cardano-foundation/CIPs/CPS-0011/README.md

 ## Goals

 The main goal of a CIP that corresponds to this CPS is to construct a JSON schema that explicitly defines all domain types for the current era.
-This CIP should evolve in sync with the cardano ledger CDDL specification, so that when a new era spec comes out, a new JSON schema file is provided with the needed modifications.
+This CIP should evolve in sync with the Cardano Ledger CDDL specification, so that when a new era spec comes out, a new JSON schema file is provided with the needed modifications.

 Optional goals: